Skip to content

 ScopeTools

-readlist_projects, get_project_stats, list_branches, list_tenants, get_translations, get_published_translations, find_missing_translations
+readlist_projects, get_project_stats, list_branches, list_tenants, get_translations, get_published_translations, find_missing_translations, get_glossary, get_styleguide, search_translation_memory, get_screenshot_context

 writereport_missing_keys, update_translations, rename_namespace, delete_namespace